dshot92/AnubisRevelation/README.md

 - [x] Amulet Blender
 - [X] Collectables
 - [X] PowerUp are seconds dependant (coroutines)
+- [x] Resolve Audio Bug on Level1 Load
+- [x] Spawn Point in level eye should showcase Eye exposure adaptation.
+- [X] Glow Texture with promt to jumo with space on the first ledge?

 - [X] It's a fucking Desert.
 Can I Dig? it works with Mesh Filter
 - [ ] How to ReTriangulate around not to show void??

-- [ ] REsolve Audio Bug on Level1 Load
 - [ ] Levels 2-3
-- [ ] Spawn Point in level eye should showcase Eye exposure adaptation.
 - [ ] Enemy Death status and animation
 - [ ] Load - Save (Binary Formatter!! - NO( *Player prefs have no transform data* ))
 - [ ] GUI (ex coins)